jonhue/cv/cv.md

 `since 11/2020` Tutor for **Functional Programming and Verification**
 <br/>
 Tutoring for Functional Programming and Verification in the winter term 2021 (undergraduate).
+Work on a homework assignment to implement an AI for UNO.

 `09/2020 - 10/2020` [Revision Course for **Discrete Probability Theory**](https://jonhue.github.io/teaching-dwt-rev/)
 <br/>